-For the Summer 2020 semester and later (while the national emergency is still in place), a student must submit a written attestation explaining why the withdrawal was the result of the COVID-19 emergency in order to be eligible to retain all federal Title IV funds.
+For the Summer 2020 semester and later (while the national emergency was still in place), a student must submit a written attestation explaining why the withdrawal was the result of the COVID-19 emergency in order to be eligible to retain all federal Title IV funds.
 Title IV funds will be returned as determined by the required R2T4 calculation for students who withdraw during these semesters; unless the student indicates, in writing, that the withdrawal is a result of COVID-19-related circumstances.

-Reference: 2020-2021 Student Financial Aid Handbook, Vol. 5, Ch.
-1, pp. 3-44
+Reference: 2021-2022 Student Financial Aid Handbook, Vol. 5, Ch.
+1, pp. 5-54